martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 ~~~
 {: artwork-align="center" }

-which achieves the same average window size as Standard TCP.
+which achieves the same average window size as AIMD TCP.
 When
 receiving an ACK in congestion avoidance (*cwnd* could be greater than
 or less than *W<sub>max</sub>*), CUBIC checks whether
 W<sub>cubic</sub>(*t*) is less than *W<sub>est</sub>*.
 If so, CUBIC is
-in the TCP-friendly region and *cwnd* SHOULD be set to
+in the AIMD-friendly region and *cwnd* SHOULD be set to
 *W<sub>est</sub>* at each reception of an ACK.

 *W<sub>est</sub>* is set equal to *cwnd* at the start of the